connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 date = "2023-01-12"
 +++

-I'm currently working on a very large blog post diving into the performance characterstics of various PNG decoders across several programming languages.
-As part of this work, I've begun profiling and benchmarking PNG decoders on different files.
+I'm working on a large blog post investigating the performance characterstics of various PNG decoders across several programming languages.
+A large part of this work is profiling and benchmarking the PNG decoders.

-I started by looking at [`image-rs/png`](https://crates.io/crates/png), which is the most downloaded PNG decoder in the Rust ecosystem.
+The first decoder I looked at was [`image-rs/png`](https://crates.io/crates/png), which is the most downloaded PNG decoder in the Rust ecosystem.
+Rust is easy to profile and benchmark, because it compiles to native code, so I can reuse existing tools built for C and C++.

-Let's look at how it performs on this [sample PNG of the periodic table of elements](https://commons.wikimedia.org/wiki/File:Periodic_table_large.png) I found on Wikimedia Commons.
-This file is about 2.2mb.
+The image I like to start out with is this [PNG of the periodic table of elements](https://commons.wikimedia.org/wiki/File:Periodic_table_large.png) from Wikimedia Commons.
+This file is in the public domain, so we can do whatever we want with it and it's a pretty big size at ~2.2mb.

 `image-rs/png` is just a library for decoding images, so we have to set up a binary to run ourselves.
 We create a simple rust program that looks like this: